NVlabs/instant-ngp/README.md

 instant-ngp$ git submodule sync --recursive instant-ngp$ git submodule update --init --recursive
 ```
-If __instant-ngp__ still fails to compile, make sure your CUDA, CMake and compiler versions match [the requirements](https://github.com/NVlabs/instant-ngp#requirements) and look for your problem in the following table.
+If __instant-ngp__ still fails to compile, update CUDA as well as your compiler to the latest versions you can install on your system.
+It is crucial that you update _both_, as newer CUDA versions are not always compatible with earlier compilers and vice versa.
-If you cannot find it there, please feel free to [open an issue](https://github.com/NVlabs/instant-ngp/issues/new) and ask for help.
+If your problem persists, consult the following table of known issues.

 | Problem | Resolution |
 |---------|------------|